kquiet/browser-scheduler/README.md

 ***Note: All time-related parameters of a job are presented in local time zone.***

 ## Use of Docker Image
-1. Get the image from docker hub: `docker pull kquiet/job-scheduler:latest`
+1. Get the image from docker hub: `docker pull kquiet/browser-scheduler:latest`
 2. Prepare all the jar files of your libraries and dependencies along with a configured `application.yml`, then:
-    - Map the library path to `/opt/kquiet/job-scheduler/ext` when you run it, e.g., `docker run -d -v /path/to/library:/opt/kquiet/job-scheduler/ext kquiet/job-scheduler:latest`
+    - Map the library path to `/opt/kquiet/browser-scheduler/ext` when you run it, e.g., `docker run -d -v /path/to/library:/opt/kquiet/browser-scheduler/ext kquiet/browser-scheduler:latest`
-    - Or use `docker build` to put them into `/opt/kquiet/job-scheduler/ext` to create your own image to run it without volume mapping
+    - Or use `docker build` to put them into `/opt/kquiet/browser-scheduler/ext` to create your own image to run it without volume mapping

 ## Q&A
 1. How to configure a job with multiple combination of (dailyStart, dailyEnd, interval)?
-=> Currently it can only be achieved by configuring multiple job schedules with the same job class in different job names like this:
+=> Currently it can only be achieved by configuring multiple browser schedules with the same job class in different job names like this:
   ```YAML
   jobs: